GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

 8081 is used for mongo-express
 8000 is used for keycloak
 ```

-In our case, changed these are:
+In the Swedish case, changed these are:
 ```none
 9000 → 9090
 8081 → 8082